 Feeling unprepared to write a midterm is not an acceptable excuse for missing the midterm.
 This is however, a sign that you may benefit from accessing academic skill resources to help you be prepared.
 These services are listed below (Academic Skills Resources).
-However, unpredictable important circumstances sometimes get in the way of your university life, and might force you to miss the midterm.
-This policy is for these circumstances; please read it in full.
+The following policy is for students who miss the midterm for reasons other than a documented class conflict, please read it in full.

-- 1. A student who does not feel able to write a test should: - (1) unless circumstances make this impossible, contact me before the end of the test, by e-mail at patrick.blanchenay@utoronto.ca; if not possible, at the earliest time after that; - (2) follow the protocol below to request a make-up for the missed midterm.
+1. A student who does not feel able to write a test should

+(1) unless circumstances make this impossible, contact me before the end of the test, by e-mail at patrick.blanchenay@utoronto.ca; if not possible, at the earliest time after that;

+(2) follow the protocol below to request a make-up for the missed midterm.